Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 Although not completely necessary, it could be good practice to try and find a name that resonates well with your specific genre of music.
 If someone hears your name for the very first time, will they be able to instantly associate you with a particular style?

 For example, think of the names Metallica, Megadeth, Slayer, Anthrax, and Iron Maiden.
-There’s no way you’d immediately think they might be country or jazz bands, right?
+There’s no way you’d immediately think they might be a country band or a jazz band, right?
+These are all clearly metal band names.

 Take a step back, and brainstorm a collection of words that suit the genre you are in.